 The Trustees are responsible for the other information.
-The other information comprises the Directory, Chair report and Trustee Statement on pages 2 to 8, the Statement of Service Performance on page 40 and the Statement of Corporate Intent in the 2nd Section (but does not include the consolidated and parent financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report.
+The other information comprises the Directory on page 3. the Chair report on page 4 to 7, the Trustees Statement on page 8, the Statement of Service Performance on page 39 (but does not include the consolidated and parent financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report.
 Our opinion on the consolidated and parent financial statements does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.